-- The Bible portrayed Rachel as having a great figure and was excellent’ while Leah was ugly (Genesis 29:17).
+- The Bible portrayed Rachel as having a great figure and being excellent’ while Leah was ugly (Genesis 29:17).

 The Bible has clearly outlined Leah’s appearance as a physically ugly but feminine woman.
 Also, Leah is known to be Jacob’s first wife, who made him fall in love with her in the first moments they spoke because her mind was brilliant.

 Leah is a strong woman who understands that God has a different plan than she would have thought.
 Out of her came 3 of the 12 tribes of Israel.
 Thank you for your attention!
 You’re most welcome to play the following Bible Trivia about Leah and her life!
 May God bless you with a beautiful day!